-There will be no tuition refund for days missed by children or when a classroom needs to close due to illness.
-In addition, there will be no tuition refund when the ELC closes for inclement weather or scheduled holidays.
+There will be no tuition or co-pay refund for days missed by children or when a classroom needs to close due to illness.
+In addition, there will be no tuition or co-pay refund when the ELC closes for inclement weather or scheduled holidays.
 There may be additional fees for field trips and special events.

-Purchase of Care (POC) (State Subsidized Child Care Funds)
+Purchase of Care (POC) (Delaware Subsidized Child Care Funds)

 It is the family's responsibility to ensure POC authorization remains current.
-POC reauthorization must be given to the ELC by the family before the expiration of current authorization.
-For example, if your POC authorization expires at the end of the month, the ELC must receive the reauthorization before the first of the next month.
-The reauthorization form must physically be presented to the ELC by the family.
+POC reauthorization must be given to the ELC by the family before the expiration of the current authorization.
+For example, if your POC authorization expires at the end of the month, the ELC must see the reauthorization in the online portal before the first of the next month.
 If POC expires, you may withdraw your child from the center or pay the full tuition rate.